chadaustin/2016frontend/README.md

 ## Redux

-In my experience, there is no single option for managing client-side data that will get you all the way to the end.
-Backbone, or any system with individual mutable models, can result in state bugs and confusion.
-Flux's lack of incrementalization has serious performance issues at scale, and Flux does not have an answer for knowing when to discard some local data.
-Relay depends on GraphQL and, at least as of a few months ago, didn't have a story for server-side data invalidation.
+In my experience, there is no strictly best option for managing client-side state.
+I've got extensive experience with Backbone-style MVC/MVP/MVVP architectures and more recent experience with Flux at scale.
+Both of them can get you into trouble in different ways.
+Individual mutable models gives granular change notifications, but requires careful attention to state transitions.
+At the other extreme, due to Flux's lack of granular [incrementalization](https://blogs.janestreet.com/incrementality-and-the-web/), you must be careful to avoid performance issues at scale.
+Also, Flux does not have an answer for knowing when to discard some local data.
+Relay seems wonderful, but it depends on GraphQL and, at least as of a few months ago, didn't have a story for server-side data invalidation.

-That said, Redux is a pretty good option, so this template uses that.
-You'll want to think long and hard about how your application represents, accesses, and synchronizes state, however.
+That said, Flux can be made to work, and Redux looks close enough to Flux and has a better incremental update story, so this template uses that.
+Either way, you'll want to think long and hard about how your application represents, accesses, and synchronizes state, however.

 ## SASS